Welcome to the second post in the Positive Parenting blogging series. Today’s topic is parenting beliefs.

 For example: A child who looks like they’re spilling their drink on the floor on purpose, may be just experimenting to see how liquids splash from a height.

 A child who is not answering your call to dinner, may be so absorbed in whatever activity they’re doing that they literally don’t hear you.
 (Wow – talk about awesome attention!)

-A child who is hitting, is not necessarily trying to hurt you or others, but is having trouble communicating that they are angry or upset with their words.
+A child who is hitting, is not necessarily trying to hurt anyone, but is having trouble communicating that they are angry or upset with their words.

 So – next time you catch yourself thinking #1 – instead…replace it with:

-Positive Replacement: My child is trying to tell me (in an inappropriate way) that they NEED something (my time, my attention, connection, food, sleep, power, etc.)
+Positive Replacement: My child is trying to tell me (in an unsuccessful way) that they need something (my time, my attention, connection, food, sleep, power, etc.)